 - Allow beach time

 Children simply love the beach!
 There may be plenty of culture to take in on your trip to Thailand but make sure you take some time out for the kids to just be kids.
 Buckets and spades and splashing in the sea can provide hours of fun without interruption.
 We’re sure you’ll be only too happy to soak up the rays on Thailand’s incredibly beautiful beaches whilst they play.
-Be sure to reapply sunscreen regularly though; even water-resistant sunscreen only has a lifespan of roughly 40 to 80 minutes, so it’s bound to wear out before your kids do!
+Be sure to pack their water shoes and reapply sunscreen regularly though; even water-resistant sunscreen only has a lifespan of roughly 40 to 80 minutes, so it’s bound to wear out before your kids do!